Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Conclusions

-We analytically solved the equations of motion for photon geodesics in first-order differential form.
+This work focuses on studying the RQCBH's shadow and analysing its spacetime properties.
+Specifically, we demonstrate that the Hamilton-Jacobi equations for this spacetime are separable, leading to null geodesic equations in a first-order differential form.
 The available information from the EHT observation of Sgr A* and M87* shadow motivated us to reevaluate the shadow cast by RQCBH while considering the influence of the QC parameter.
-Notably, RQCBH with parameter $\alpha$ cast smaller and more distorted shadows than Kerr black holes; as $\alpha$ increases, the shadow size reduces while distortion increases.
+Notably, RQCBH with parameter $\alpha$ cast larger and more distorted shadows than Kerr black holes; as $\alpha$ increases, the shadow size increases while distortion decreases.
 The Shadow observables, such as shadow radius $R_s$ and distortion $\delta_s$, help characterize the size and shape of the shadow and estimate the black hole parameters ($a, \alpha$).
-Additionally, parameters such as area $A$ and oblateness $D$ are used to explicitly determine ($a, \alpha$).
+Additionally, parameters such as area $A$ and oblateness $D$ are used to determine ($a, \alpha$) explicitly.